-Kenneth Petty Reportedly Said His Rape Accuser Was A “Willing Participant” In Court Documents
+Kenneth Petty Reportedly Said In Court Documents That His Rape Accuser Was A “Willing Participant”

 If you can see an alert copy of the court document here for yourselves.

 Kenneth Petty was convicted of first-degree attempted rape in 1995.
 He was released from prison in 1999 after serving less than four years behind bars.
-What are you shocked by his denial of the crime?

 Comments